-2020 has been an unbelievable year in so many ways.
+2020 was an unbelievable year in so many ways.
 Who would have thought possible the amount of change we have all had to endure and live through?
-Some have thrived, many struggled and some have failed.
-Everything considered, real estate would arguably been one insustry that has done very well.
+Some thrived, a few failed, and many struggled.
+Everything considered, real estate would been one industry that thrived.

-So, where is real estate now that Thanksgiving is over and 2021 is approaching?
-If the last half of 2020 is any indication, 2021 is in for a great year.
+So, where is real estate now that 2020 is over?
+The last half of 2020 was great, 2021 is looking to be another great year.
 In 2020, while sales slowed significantly in the spring, the market has been full steam ahead since.
 In many areas single family homes have been flying off the market with multiple offers and prices far above asking.
-In Tysons Corner, homes have been selling well while condominiums have been slower in Tysons Corner condominium communities like Gates of Mclean, One Park Crest and Fountains at Mclean.
+In Tysons Corner, detached homes have been selling well while condominiums have been slower in Tysons Corner condominium communities like Gates of Mclean, One Park Crest and Fountains at Mclean.

-The graph below shows the marked slowdown of homes being listed for sale in the Tysons area in the spring.
+The graph below shows the marked activity in the Tysons area.
+Notice the slowdown in April and May.

-Real estate sales likewise recovered in July and is now back to the 5 year average.
+Real estate sales recovered in July and is now back to the 5 year average.

 The real estate market is very local.
-As mentioned earlier – in many communities homes are selling as soon as they are listed with multiple offers and waived contingencies.
+In many communities homes are selling as soon as they are listed with multiple offers and waived contingencies.
 In others there is a slower or sales pace.
 Send us a message if you are wondering how things are selling in your community.